Skip to content

 What is BitsPath Voice?

 BitsPath Voice is a carrier-grade multi-tenant PBX written end-to-end in pure Rust.
-Two binaries ship: a REST management API on Axum 0.8 and a standalone SIP server speaking SIP RFC 3261 over UDP, TCP, TLS, and WebSocket.
-The workspace totals around 517,000 lines of Rust across 10 crates that cover SIP signalling, RTP and SRTP media, a B2BUA call engine, and a full SIGTRAN SS7 stack (SCTP, M3UA, SCCP, TCAP, MAP) for bridging SIP to cellular SMS.
+Three binaries ship: a REST management API on Axum 0.8, a standalone SIP server speaking SIP RFC 3261 over UDP, TCP, TLS, and WebSocket, and a standalone SMS gateway.
+The workspace totals 120,209 lines of Rust (about 120K) across 10 crates plus the API server, with 1,561 test functions, covering SIP signalling, RTP and SRTP media, a B2BUA call engine, a WebRTC bridge, and a full SIGTRAN SS7 stack (SCTP, M3UA, SCCP, TCAP, MAP) for bridging SIP to cellular SMS.

 Does BitsPath Voice support SIP trunking and standard SIP devices?